-It is the policy of Galway County Council to ensure that the road and street network is safe and convenient, that it has a dequate capacity to accommodate motorised traffic and non-motorised movements, that it has a high environmental quality with appropriate adjacent development and built form, particularly in the case of urban streets and streetscapes, and that adequate parking facilities are provided to serve the needs of the town.
-In this regard, the principles, approaches and standards set out in relevant national policy, including the Spatial Planning and National Roads Guidelines, the Sustainable Residential Development in Urban Areas Guidelines and the accompanying Urban Design Manual, the Traffic Management Guidelines (2003), the Traffic and Transport Assessment Guidelines (2014), the Design Manual for Urban Roads and Streets (2013) and the NRA Design Manual for Roads and Bridges as appropriate to the national road network outside areas subject to a reduced urban speed limit, and any forthcoming guidelines in relation to street design and cycling facilities shall be applied to new developments, as appropriate.
+It is the policy of Galway County Council to ensure that the road and street network is safe and convenient, that it has adequate capacity to accommodate motorised traffic and non-motorised movements, that it has a high environmental quality with appropriate adjacent development and built form, particularly in the case of urban streets and streetscapes, and that adequate parking facilities are provided to serve the needs of the town.
+In this regard, the principles, approaches and standards set out in relevant national policy, including the Spatial Planning and National Roads Guidelines, the Sustainable Residential Development in Urban Areas Guidelines and the accompanying Urban Design Manual, the Traffic Management Guidelines (2003), the Traffic and Transport Assessment Guidelines (2007), the Design Manual for Urban Roads and Streets (2013) and any forthcoming guidelines in relation to street design and cycling facilities shall be applied to new developments, as appropriate.